Skip to main content

 What is a Linked Account?

-Linked Accounts is the umbrella term we use to define an account structure when two or more Bookwhen accounts have been 'linked' together.
+Linked Accounts is the term for a structure in which two or more Bookwhen accounts are 'linked' together.

-Within this structure, there is a hierarchal relationship requiring one primary HQ account that multiple sub-accounts can connect to.
+In this structure, there is a hierarchical relationship, with one primary HQ account that connects to multiple sub-accounts.

 For example: